ranja-sarkar/Time_series/README.md

 # Probabilistic modeling with time-series

-For probabilistic time-series modeling, one can use [AutoGluon](https://github.com/awslabs/gluonts)
+For probabilistic time-series modeling, one can use AutoGluon's [gluonts](https://github.com/awslabs/gluonts) from AWS labs.

 [Chronos](https://auto.gluon.ai/stable/tutorials/timeseries/forecasting-chronos.html) is a family of pretrained time series forecasting models.
 Chronos models are based on language model architectures, and work by quantizing time-series into buckets which are treated as tokens.

-[Here's](https://www.amazon.science/blog/adapting-language-model-architectures-for-time-series-forecasting) how to adapt to LM architectures for forecasting from Amazon Science.
+[Here's](https://www.amazon.science/blog/adapting-language-model-architectures-for-time-series-forecasting) how to adapt to LM architectures for forecasting from Amazon Science!!

 And there's also [Bayesian forecasting](https://github.com/ChadFulton/scipy2022-bayesian-time-series) using statsmodels.